Ton Inu (TINU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ton Inu Historical Price

-According to the latest data gathered on Ton Inu live price page, the current price of Ton Inu is 0.00010294USD.
-The circulating supply of Ton Inu(TINU) is 1.00B TINU , giving it a market capitalization of $102.62K.
+According to the latest data gathered on Ton Inu live price page, the current price of Ton Inu is 0USD.
+The circulating supply of Ton Inu(TINU) is 1.00B TINU , giving it a market capitalization of $97.58K.

 The Ton Inu Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of TINU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.